Jesse1997/lorcana-deck-tracker/README.md

 TODO

 ## Status
 This project is currently in progress.
+The live preview can be found [here](https://lorcanadecktracker.com/#/home)